Lanre-gabriel/Marketing-Analytics/README.md

 All nine questions were answered across two interactive dashboard pages.
 Three additional problems that nobody had thought to ask about were uncovered in the process — a paid advertising programme losing money on every paid channel, a top-selling product with a 31% refund rate, and a refund acceleration trend growing 15 times faster than revenue.

-The most important finding is not technical — it is strategic.
+The most important finding is not technical, it is strategic.
 The free channels — Direct, Organic Search, and Referral — are quietly outperforming the paid channels on almost every metric that matters.
 The business does not have a traffic problem.
 It has a traffic quality problem — and it is currently paying ₦365K per year to make that problem worse.

 The data tells a clear and uncomfortable story.
 The recommendations are equally clear: stop investing in channels that destroy value, protect the product that generates most of the revenue, and redirect resources toward the channels and assets that compound returns over time at near-zero cost.